Planning a Disney Vacation? Here’s the Ultimate Disney Packing List.

 These are the items my family actually uses on our Disney trips.

 Florida weather is notoriously ever changing.
 In fact, many days, you will find yourself in the rain at some point.
 No worries though, as the rain rarely sticks around for long.

-If you don’t want to have to buy an overpriced poncho in the park, it’s best to come prepared!
+If you don’t want to have to buy an overpriced Disney parks poncho, it’s best to come prepared!
 My family buys a big pack of ponchos every time we head to Disney.

-These ponchos can often be used more than once, but we always bring extra along, just in case one rips or we find ourselves not wanting to carry along a wet poncho all day long.
+These ponchos can often be used more than once, but it’s a good idea to bring extra along, just in case one rips or we find ourselves not wanting to carry along a wet poncho all day long.

 2) Autograph Books and Pens

 If your kids are excited to meet some characters, it’s super smart to bring along an autograph book and pen!
 We often buy a cheap notebook from a local store with a Disney character on the front to serve as our autograph book.